Why the optical transport equipment market is on the rise

 The report tracks DWDM long haul terrestrial, WDM metro, multiservice multiplexers, and optical switch equipment.

-Dell’Oro Group is a market research firm that specialises in strategic competitive analysis in the telecommunications, networks, and data centre IT markets.
+Dell’Oro Group is a market research firm that specialises in strategic competitive analysis in the telecommunications, networks, and data center IT markets.

 Their firm provides in-depth quantitative data and qualitative analysis to facilitate critical, fact-based business decisions.